 Examples of Charges Similar to Elder Abuse in California

-There are a number of criminal charges that resemble PC 368 in the state of California.
-Many of these acts are considered domestic violence.
+There are several criminal charges that resemble PC Section 368 or are related charges in California.
+Many of these acts fall under the state’s laws related to domestic violence.
 Examples can include:

 - California Penal Code Section 187: Murder